nuria-bosch/nuria-bosch.github.io/_pages/about.md

 - 'Feature (un)bundling' and variation at the left periphery.
 - Relationship betweeen L1 (and L2) acquirers, developmental patterns and language change.
 - Applications of dynamical systems theory and category theory in linguistics.
-- Expressive/evaluative reduplication in Catalan and Spanish syntax.
+- Expressive language in Catalan and Spanish, and crosslinguistically.

 When not doing linguistics, I can be found reading, listening to music, coding or doing graphic design, travelling and following Barcelona's football games (or, more rarely, playing football).
 I'm originally from Ripoll, a small town in the north of Catalonia, next to the Pyrenees and near the French border.